PeterAustria/node-red-contrib-ta-cmi/README.md

 - Language translations in the UI improved

 ### 0.1.10 One C.M.I. and more CAN-Devices
 - Support for querying more than one CAN-Device with one C.M.I. added.
-Please see the help page in the flow editor of NODE-Red or the FAQ.
+Please see the help page in the flow editor of Node-RED or the FAQ.
 - Fixed a possible crash when you enter an IP-Address of another device (not the C.M.I) which also answers with an http-reply but in a wrong format.
-- Fixed pharsing problem
+- Fixed pharsing problem.
-- Updated help text and translations
+- Updated help text and translations.

+### 0.1.11 Fixed problem with incorrect element numbers and added DL-Bus devices
+- Fixed a problem when numbering of the elements in the device is not consecutive.
+(Many thanks to [Alexander Halbarth]("https://github.com/alexhalbi" "Githum of Alexander Halbarth") for finding and fixing this issue.)
+- Added DL-Bus devices (e.g. room sensors)

 ## FAQ

-### After redeploying, the node desplays `too many requests to C.M.I. (max 1 per min allowed)`.
+#### After redeploying, the node desplays `too many requests to C.M.I. (max 1 per min allowed)`.

 The C.M.I. allows a maximum of one query per minute.
-This is a requirement by Technische Alternative RT GmbH and not by the node.
+This is a requirement by Technische Alternative RT GmbH and not by this node.
 Through the redeploy, the node is restarted.
 It immediately tries to access the C.M.I. and read out the latest data.
 If the last access was not at least 60 seconds ago, this error message is displayed.
 After the period of time specified in the configuration (at least one minute later), the node again tries to read the data from the C.M.I.
 Latest now, this should work successfully.
 If not, please check whether the node is really only configured once.
 Even if you want to read out multiple values you must configure the C.M.I. only once (click the little pencil-icon only in the first node you add).
 If you re-use the node, just open the dropdown and select the already configured C.M.I.
+For querying more devices with one C.M.I. plase have a look at the help text in the node or the FAQ "How can I configure the node to query more than one device on the CAN-Bus with one C.M.I." below.

-### The user credentials in the configuration of the node are correct, but the node still displays `wrong user or password`.
+#### The user credentials in the configuration of the node are correct, but the node still displays `wrong user or password`.

 You **must** use the credentials of an **"expert"** user.
 A normal user or guest does not work.
 This is a requirement by Technische Alternative RT GmbH and not by the node.

-### Error message `HTTP call and Answer from CMI successful but Node not configured correctly. : Cannot read property '0' of undefined` displayed.
+#### Error message `HTTP call and Answer from CMI successful but Node not configured correctly. : Cannot read property '0' of undefined` displayed.

 Make sure, that the requested 'Element No.' is included in the Datalogging and Datalogging is configured in the CMI.
 Probably you addressed an 'Element No.' which is not included in the data coming from C.M.I., or the C.M.I. is configured in a wrong way.

-### How can I access a device with an `other CAN-Bus-Node-Number than 1`?
+#### How can I access a device with an `other CAN-Bus-Node-Number than 1`?

-With version 0.1.7 an new option was added to the configuration of the node that allows the node to read data form other devices on the CAN-Bus as well.
+With **version 0.1.7** an new option was added to the configuration of the node that allows the node to read data form other devices on the CAN-Bus as well.
 CAN-Bus number 1 stays as the default.

-### how can I configure the node to query `more than one device on the CAN-Bus with one C.M.I.`?
+#### How can I configure the node to query `more than one device on the CAN-Bus with one C.M.I.`?

-Starting with version 0.1.10 of this node it is possible to configure more than one CMI-Configurations.
+Starting with **version 0.1.10** of this node it is possible to configure more than one CMI-Configurations and query different devices through one C.M.I.
 For expample we have an UVR16x2, a RMS610 and one C.M.I. in our network.
 1) First we configure the UVR16x2 by clicking the little pencil icon in the **EDIT CMI IN NODE** properties dialog.
 The properties dialog of **EDIT CMI CONFIG NODE** will open.
 2) Here we configure the C.M.I. using a meaningful description (e.g. "UVR16x2") and in the accociated field we enter the CAN-number of the device.
 3) Because we want to query two devices and TA supports only one request per minute, we enter **2 minutes** in the interval field.